 Where do psychiatric mental health nurse practitioners work?

 PMHNPs can work in various healthcare sites with patients ranging from children to the elderly.
 Many PMHNPs work in private practices or hospitals, but PMHNPs can also find opportunities in correctional facilities, home healthcare organizations, mental health facilities and schools that offer mental and emotional support for students.
 How much psychiatric nurse practitioners make can vary based on the type of institution they work for.

 How do you become a psychiatric mental health nurse practitioner?

-Herzing University offers two master’s programs for students interested in becoming a PMHNP.
+Herzing University offers multiple online psych NP programs for students interested in becoming a PMHNP.
 Our new, online Master of Science in Nursing – Psychiatric Mental Health Nurse Practitioner (MSN-PMHNP) program is designed for nurses with a BSN.
 With this program, not only will students graduate with a Master of Science in Nursing (MSN) and a PMHNP concentration, but they’ll also qualify for the Board Certified PMHNP (PMHNP-BC) exam.
 The program is designed to be completed in about 24 months and allows students to learn at a pace that works for them and their schedules.